andrew-tomilovskyi/simple-weather-app/README.md

-# simple-weather-app
+# Simple Weather App

 Hi!
-Here is my simple weather app, and a few quick steps on how to use it:
+Here are few quick steps on how to use the application:

 1) Allow Location usage after installing the app.
 Otherwise it will crash on start :)
 2) Select the desired city from the dropdown menu, or just leave it on "Current location"